Sisal Rugs Direct Frequently Asked Questions

 Natural fiber floor coverings are relatively easy to maintain because dirt does not cling to the hard fibers, but rests loosely in the weave.
 Natural fibers do not show dirt readily.

-Vacumming Sisal Wool Rugs: Do not use the beater bar and put the vacumm at the highest level.
-The suction of the vacumm will be sufficient to pick up and dirt or dust.
+Vacuuming Sisal Wool Rugs: Do not use the beater bar and put the vacuum at the highest level.
+The suction of the vacuum will be sufficient to pick up and dirt or dust.

-Overall Cleaning: It is important during cleaning to control the amount of moisture.
-It is NOT recommended that the natural fiber be steam cleaned, wet shampooed or any other method that involves water saturation.
+Overall Cleaning: It is important during cleaning to control the amount of moisture during cleaning.
+NEVER steam clean, wet shampoo, or use any other method that involves water saturation on a natural fiber rug.
 It is recommended that a dry cleaning process be used.
-We have a Host Cleaning Kit for your convenience and it cleans up to a 250 sq. ft. area.
+We offer a Host Cleaning Kit for your convenience and it cleans up to a 250 sq. ft. area.

 Fresh Stains or Spills: Immediately remove any spills by blotting liquids (blot do not rub) with a white cloth or scrape up solids with a dull knife or nail file.
+Never rub the area of the spill.
+Rubbing can work the liquid deeper into the fibers, making the spill more likely to stain the carpet.
 For red wine and tomato sauce, dab with a white cloth dampened with club soda to neutralize the spill and remove any possible stain.
 Let dry.
 Many times the stain disappears.
 If not, try cleaning with a cloth dampened with mild soap, or use our Sisal Life Cleaner.
 Dry immediately with a hairdryer or fan.

-Cleaning the Binding: For routine maintenance of our woven fabric bindings (canvas and linen), simply vacuum the edge finish as explained above.
+Cleaning the Binding: For routine maintenance of our woven fabric bindings, simply vacuum the edge finish as explained above.
 If excessive soiling or spills occur on the binding, our Sisal Life Cleaner works really well and also reapplies the Sisal Life Protector as it is applied.

 What are the advantages of our protector?